 This project will complete the four-lane divided highway between Sydney and Brisbane, and result in a continuous four-lane divided road between Brisbane and Melbourne.
 The project will:

-- Enhance economic efficiency by reducing travel times and fuel costs for transport operators and for motorists during holiday periods; and
+- Enhance economic efficiency by reducing travel times and fuel costs for transport operators and for motorists during holiday periods

-The Australian Government will provide 80 per cent of the cost of the project up to $3.46 billion.
+The Australian Government has committed up to $3.7 billion (excludes planning and pre-construction) towards the project.
 The Australian and New South Wales governments are working together to finalise the cost of the project.

 The Department of the Environment granted approval for the Woolgoolga to Ballina section on 14 August 2014.
 Major construction commenced on 27 June 2015 and it is expected to be complete by 2020.
 All sections of the upgrade are underway.